-Monitoring-1: Tracking Bay Health Project Status: ongoing Objective: Collect high quality data set to support understanding of estuary health.
+Monitoring-1: Tracking Bay Health

+Objective: Collect high quality data set to support understanding of estuary health.

 Description: Monitoring to understanding changing conditions is a primary goal of the Estuary Program.
 The program will continue tracking key environmental indicators, working with partners to develop and implement monitoring efforts, and collecting data related to the impacts of climate change.
-Efforts will include coordinating with researchers on data generated by continuous monitoring sensors as part of the Central & Northern California Ocean Observing System (CeNCOOS) buoy network; supporting the Estuary Program's long-running monitoring in the bay of indicator bacteria to safeguard swimming and shellfish farming; supporting research efforts related to bay tidal prism; conducting bacteria indicator analysis in shellfish growing waters; and monitoring nutrients in the bay's waters to better understand impacts to eelgrass and other aquatic life.
+Efforts will include coordinating with researchers on data generated by continuous monitoring sensors as part of the Central & Northern California Ocean Observing System (CeNCOOS) buoy network; supporting the Estuary Program's long-running monitoring in the bay of indicator bacteria to safeguard swimming and shellfish farming; supporting research efforts related to bay tidal prism; partnering on phytoplankton research to track harmful algal blooms within the bay; and monitoring nutrients in the bay's waters to better understand impacts to eelgrass and other aquatic life.

-Leads, Partners, and Roles: In addition to the Estuary Program, lead partners in monitoring efforts include California Polytechnic State University San Luis Obispo (Cal Poly) who serves as the technical lead in the installation and maintenance of the CeNCOOS sensors and the tidal prism work; Cuesta College is a lead partner, providing lab facilities and technical support for bacteria monitoring efforts; the California Department of Public Health (CDPH) who manages the water quality in shellfish growing areas; the two commercial oyster farms; and Cal Poly who serves as a technical lead in sample collection and analysis for bay nutrient efforts.
-Partners who utilize Estuary Program data and provide landowner access (where applicable) include California State Parks, San Luis Obispo (SLO) County Public Health Department, SLO County Parks and Recreation, Cal Poly, Cuesta College, CeNCOOS, California Department of Public Health, Los Osos Community Services District, Central Coast Regional Water Quality Control Board (CCRWQCB), SWRCB, Camp KEEP, and commercial oyster farmers.
+Leads, Partners, and Roles: In addition to the Estuary Program, lead partners in monitoring efforts include California Polytechnic State University, San Luis Obispo (Cal Poly) who serves as the technical lead in the installation and maintenance of the CeNCOOS sensors and the tidal prism work; Cuesta College is a lead partner, providing lab facilities and technical support for bacteria monitoring efforts; and Cal Poly who serves as a technical lead in sample collection and analysis for efforts related to bay nutrients, bay tidal prism, and phytoplankton.
+Partners who utilize Estuary Program data, share technical expertise, and provide landowner access (where applicable) include California State Parks, San Luis Obispo (SLO) County Public Health Department, SLO County Parks and Recreation, Cal Poly, Cuesta College, CeNCOOS, California Department of Public Health, LOCSD, Central Coast Regional Water Quality Control Board (CCRWQCB), SWRCB, and commercial oyster farmers.